 Much of the LCO data, in addition to the Lick spectra, were obtained as part of the LCO Key Supernova Project.
 For the photometry obtained at Konkoly Observatory, the magnitudes for the SN and some local comparison stars were obtained via PSF-photometry using IRAF/DAOPHOT.
 The instrumental magnitudes were transformed to the standard system using linear colour terms and zero-points.
-The zero-points were tied to the PS1-photometry of the local comparison stars after converting their g_p , r_p , i_p magnitudes to BVRI (Tonry et al. 2012).
-Aperture photometry was performed on the remaining photometric data using a custom script utilising PYRAF as part of the UREKA2 package.
-The instrumental magnitudes were calibrated relative to Sloan Digital Sky Survey (SDSS) stars in the field for the ugriz bands.
-The equations of Jordi et al. (2006) were used to convert American Association of Variable Star Observers Photometric All-Sky Survey (APASS) standard star BVgri photometry into BVRI and SDSS ugriz photometry into U. A series of apertures were used to derive the instrumental magnitudes and the median value taken as the calibrated magnitude.
+The zero-points were tied to the PS1-photometry of the local comparison stars after converting their $g_p$ , $r_p$ , $i_p$ magnitudes to BVRI (Tonry et al. 2012).
+Aperture photometry was performed on the remaining photometric data using a custom script utilizing PYRAF as part of the UREKA package.
+The instrumental magnitudes were calibrated relative to SDSS stars in the field for the ugriz bands.
+The equations of Jordi, Grebel & Ammon (2006) were used to convert American Association of Variable Star Observers Photometric All-Sky Survey (APASS) standard star BVgri photometry into BVRI and SDSS ugriz photometry into U. A series of apertures were used to derive the instrumental magnitudes and the median value taken as the calibrated magnitude.
 The uncertainty was taken to be either the standard deviation of the photometric equation fit or the standard deviation of the calibrated magnitudes, whichever was larger.
-SPRAT spectra were reduced and flux calibrated using the LT pipeline (Barnsley et al. 2012) and a custom PYTHON script.
-LCO/Floyds spectra were reduced using the publicly available LCO pipeline3.
+SPRAT spectra were reduced and flux calibrated using the LT pipeline (Barnsley, Smith & Steele 2012) and a custom PYTHON script.
+LCO/Floyds spectra were reduced using the publicly available LCO pipeline.